Welcome to PsychU!

 More

-Dr. McIntyre is also Executive Director of the Brain and Cognition Discovery Foundation in Toronto, Canada.
-Dr. McIntyre is also Director as well as Co-Chair of the Scientific Advisory Board of the Depression and Bipolar Support Alliance (DBSA) from Chicago, Illinois, USA.
-Dr. McIntyre is also Professor and Nanshan Scholar at Guangzhou Medical University, and Adjunct Professor College of Medicine at Korea University.
-Dr. McIntyre is also Clinical Professor State University of New York (SUNY) Upstate Medical University, Syracuse, New York, USA and Clinical Professor Department of Psychiatry and Neurosciences University of California School of Medicine, Riverside, California, USA.
-Dr. McIntyre is the founder of the Canadian Rapid Treatment Centre of Excellence (CRTCE).
+Dr. Roger McIntyre is currently a Professor of Psychiatry and Pharmacology at the University of Toronto and Head of the Mood Disorders Psychopharmacology Unit at the University Health Network, Toronto, Canada; Executive Director of the Brain and Cognition Discovery Foundation in Toronto, Canada, Director as well as Co-Chair of the Scientific Advisory Board of the Depression and Bipolar Support Alliance (DBSA) from Chicago, Illinois; Professor and Nanshan Scholar at Guangzhou Medical University; Adjunct Professor at College of Medicine in Korea University; and Clinical Professor at State University of New York (SUNY) Upstate Medical University, Syracuse, New York, USA, and at Department of Psychiatry and Neurosciences University of California School of Medicine, Riverside, California, USA.
+Dr. McIntyre completed his medical degree at Dalhousie University.
+He received his Psychiatry residency training and Fellowship in Psychiatric Pharmacology at the University of Toronto.

 John-Awad